mparkcode/test-extension/README.md

 <h2>User Experience 👍</h2>
 <h3>Project Goals:</h3>
-<p>This goal of this project is to provide users with an online repository in which they can record their opinions of the titles they've seen, rating them and providing their intial thoughts.
-This project will serve as a film critiquing service for personal use.</p>
+<p>The goal of this project is to provide users with an online repository in which they can record their opinions of the anime titles they've seen, rating them and providing their intial thoughts.
+This project will serve as a film critiquing service for personal use that caters to a very specific genre and demographic.</p>

 <h3>Target Audience Goals:</h3>
 <ul>
-<li>To be able to record titles in one place.</li>
+<li>To be able to record anime titles in one place.</li>
 <li>To be able to record my intial thoughts, feelings, opinion on each title.</li>
 <li>To be able to rate each title.</li>
 </ul>

 <h3>Site Owner Goals:</h3>
 <ul>
-<li>Generate further interest in films, tv series, etc.</li>
+<li>Generate further interest in anime/Japanese animation</li>
 <li>Encourage curiosity about the viewing habits and perspectives of others.</li>
-<li>Encourage critical thinking about the films and series that we watch, and prvoke deeper exoloration of their themes, ideas, etc.</li>
+<li>Encourage critical thinking about the anime titles that we watch, and provoke deeper exoloration of their themes, ideas, etc.</li>
 <li>Collect user information for the purposes of site analytics and gaining insights into how the general public receives certain titles.</li>
 </ul>